ulope/pyformat.info/README.md

 # Development branch for "Version 2"

-This is the development branch `v2` vor the "Version 2" of pyformat.info.
-We're migrating the page to use [Lektor](https://getlektor.com).
-Therefore the description below is no longer accurate.
-More information on the new structure will be added in the next weeks / months.
+This is the development branch `v2` for "Version 2" of pyformat.info.
+We're currently migrating the page to use [Lektor][].
+Therefore the description below may not be completely accurate anymore.

-The current plan is for this migration to be finished somewhen in the first half of 2017.
+The current plan is for this migration to be finished somewhen in the first second of 2017.
 But - no promises :)

-## Dev setup:

-* Create Python 3.6 virtualenv
-* `pip install fabric3`
-* `fab sync`

-# PyFormat.info: Using % and .format() for great good!
+# PyFormat.info: Using %, f-strings, and .format() for great good!

 With this project @ulope and @zerok wanted to document Python's awesome string formatting system with practical examples.
 While the official documentation on